kyung-lee-official/nestjs-control-panel/README.md

 -   [x] Delete a role by id, delete even if the role has users, `DELETE_ROLE` permission required.
 -   [x] The `admin` role has full permissions can not be deleted.
 The `admin` role's permissions can not be changed.
 -   [x] The `admin` role can only has one user.
--   [ ] The `admin` role ownership (role doesn't have an "ownership" concept, but the implementation must follow the rule that the `admin` role can only have one user) can be transferred to another user, this action can only be performed by the `admin` role user.
+-   [ ] The `admin` role can only have one user, and can be transferred to another user, this action can only be performed by the `admin` role user. `admin` role can't be transferred to a frozen user.
 -   [x] The `admin` user can not be deleted.
 -   [x] The `default` role has permissions `GET_ME`.
 -   [x] The `default` role can not be deleted.